 We will need to copy these keys in the next step so when they are refered to follow these steps

-2. Double Click the API KEY to select the full key and click the copy option from the popup menu
+API KEY to select the full key and click the copy option from the popup menuMAC KEY to select the full key and click the copy option from the popup menu

 The VBB Edge Impulse Component is used inside VBB circuits to capture and submit data by interacting with the circuit.